codeclinic/wp-spamfree/readme.txt

 To add stats to individual posts, you'll need to install the Exec-PHP plugin.

-= Adding a Comment Form to Your Blog =
+= Adding a Contact Form to Your Blog =
-First create a page (not post) where you want to have your comment form.
+First create a page (not post) where you want to have your contact form.
 Then, insert the following tag (using the HTML editing tab) and you're done: `<!--spamfree-contact-->`

 There is no need to configure the form.
 It allows you to simply drop it into the page you want to install it on.
 However, there are a few basic configuration options.
 You can choose whether or not to include Phone and Website fields, whether they should be required, add a drop down menu with up to 10 options, set the width and height of the Message box, and the minimum message length.